prebid/Prebid.js/modules/id5IdSystem.md

       name: "id5Id",
       params: {
         partner: 173,            // change to the Partner Number you received from ID5
-        pd: "MT1iNTBjY..."       // optional, see param table above for a link to how to generate this string },
+        pd: "MT1iNTBjY..."       // optional, see table below for a link to how to generate this },
       storage: {
-        type: "html5",           // html5 is the required storage type
+        type: "html5",           // "html5" is the required storage type
-        name: "id5id",           // the value "id5id" is required
+        name: "id5id",           // "id5id" is the required storage name
         expires: 90,             // storage lasts for 90 days
         refreshInSeconds: 8*3600 // refresh ID every 8 hours to ensure it's fresh }